 How do I store this pesto?

-- Store in the fridge in a jar and use up to 2 weeks.
+For use in the near future, store in the fridge in a jar and use up to 7-10 days.

 Hungry for More?